Patellofemoral Pain Syndrome: The Hidden Reason Your Knees Hurt While Running

 Knee pain makes every step feel like a challenge.
 Simple tasks like climbing stairs or walking to your car become difficult, and knee discomfort can substantially affect your daily routine.
 Research shows that knee pain affects nearly 25% of adults chronically, making it one of the most common muscle and joint complaints.

 Living with knee pain isn’t your only option.
-Dr. Manu Mengi helps his patients deal with knee pain.
+Dr. Manu Mengi helps his patients deal with Knee Pain.
 Medical treatments and exercise routines that work can help restore your mobility and comfort.
 This piece covers everything from different types of knee pain to the most effective treatments, including basic approaches and advanced medical solutions.
 You’ll learn the exact steps to manage knee pain and return to a comfortable life.

 Understanding Your Knee Pain